1. Download Easy2Boot - run the .exe file (turn off your AntiVirus program first, if it causes trouble!)

 Tip: To start with, remove spaces or special characters such as <>()&% and non-ASCII symbols, etc. from the file name.

-In particular, .VHD and .WIM files must not contain spaces as well as ISOs that boot using CONTIG.ISO if they are not contiguous.
+In particular, .VHD and .WIM files must not contain spaces.

-I use the _ symbol instead of spaces in filenames.
+I use the _ symbol instead of a space in filenames.

-Once you have it booting correctly, you can change the filename. e.g. start with 'Win10_x64_Eng.iso' and once it is working correctly, rename it as 'Windows 10 64-bit English.iso'.
-You can use a .txt file if you require a 'nicer' menu entry with special characters.
+Once you have it booting correctly, you can change the filename. e.g. start with 'Win10_x64_Eng.iso' and once it is working correctly, rename it as 'Windows 10 64-bit English.iso' or you can add a .txt file to display the menu entry with special characters and spaces.

-4. Run \MAKE_THIS_DRIVE_CONTIGUOUS.cmd from the E2B drive after all files have been copied over to run WinContig.exe.
+4. After all files have been copied over, run \MAKE_THIS_DRIVE_CONTIGUOUS.cmd from the E2B drive to run WinContig.exe.